ATTENTION: Important information about your NEW 2018-2019 order

-The Arrows are published on the first of each month.
-If the Arrow has been published, click on the link above to be directed to the single issue Arrow in the Brave Writer shop for individual purchase.
+Each Boomerang publishes on the first of the month.
+If the Boomerang has been published, click on the link above to be directed to the single issue Boomerang in the Brave Writer shop for individual purchase (if preferred).

 It provides students with a chance to discuss the books with other students and a Brave Writer writing coach.
-If you register for the book club, the Arrow for that month is included in the price of tuition.
+If you register for the book club, the Boomerang guide for that month is included in the price of tuition.

-We have previously published issues of the Arrow available for purchase.
-Purchase Single Issues of the Arrow here.
+We have previously published issues of the Boomerang available for individual purchase.
+Purchase Single Issues of the Boomerang here.

 Format: PDF files, downloadable to your computer or laptop.
 Permission to print also included.

-The Arrow Guidelines that explain how to use the Arrow are included with each purchased issue, but are not available with the sample.
+The Boomerang Guidelines that explain how to use the Boomerang are included with each purchased issue, but are not available with the sample.